Pesquisa

 AI-enabled systems are composed of one or more components that learn how to perform a task from a given dataset.
 Similar to other complex systems, AI-enabled systems are also affected by poor code structures (e.g., code smells).
 In particular, the code quality of AI-enabled systems has rarely been studied.
 Unfortunately, little is known about the perception of developers of AI-enabled systems regarding the code smells that affect their systems.
 Understanding developers' perceptions is important to direct research efforts that aim to support the needs and problems of developers of AI-enabled systems.

 Our goal is to obtain empirically driven actionable insights for researchers and tool builders about the level of knowledge regarding code smells, their perceived criticality, and the procedures used by developers to remove or minimize the effects of code smells in AI-enabled systems.
-We intend to conduct an exploratory survey with developers involved in the development of AI-enabled systems, including frameworks, systems, and machine learning libraries.
-We will also include developers who have used these frameworks to build their AI-enabled systems.
+We conducted an exploratory survey with developers involved in the development of AI-enabled systems, including frameworks, systems, and machine learning libraries, as well as developers who used these frameworks to build their AI-enabled systems.

 MAssiSo — Assisted Modernization of Legacy Software for Adoption of Disruptive Technologies